Jillian Hall: Training and early career (1998–2003)

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2003–2010, 2019–2021)

 Ohio Valley Wrestling (2003–2005)

 In mid-2003, Fletcher began working for Ohio Valley Wrestling (OVW).
 She eventually signed a developmental contract with World Wrestling Entertainment (WWE) in 2004.
 She started out in OVW as a fan favorite—gaining the nickname "Chronically Cute"—and had a series of matches against Alexis Laree.
 After wrestling sporadically throughout 2004, Hall returned in January 2005 as a villain, complete with breast implants, and straightened, bleached blonde hair.
 The villainous turn was motivated in an angle where her implants "leaked into her brain", causing her to become psychotic.
 As a villain, she managed the OVW Southern Tag Team Champions Blonde Bombers (Tank and Chad Toland) alongside her bodyguard Melissa Coates and went on a spree of blinding people with rubbing alcohol in storyline.

 Managerial roles (2005–2006)

 Hall made her WWE debut on the July 28, 2005, episode of SmackDown! with a gimmick of a "fixer" for the villainous faction MNM (Joey Mercury, Johnny Nitro, and Melina).
 She also had a "growth" on the left side of her face, which she referred to as a "blemish", the nature of which the announcers constantly speculated over.
 The gimmick carried over to OVW, where the Blonde Bombers forced her to choose between them and MNM.
 She eventually chose MNM, but did not stay with that group for very long.
-As MNM's fixer, she, in storyline, helped them to obtain a photo shoot for the cover of SmackDown! magazine, and helped to fix a problem that Melina had with Torrie Wilson, by helping Melina defeat her.
+As MNM's fixer, she helped them to obtain a photo shoot for the cover of SmackDown! magazine, and helped to fix a problem that Melina had with Torrie Wilson, by helping Melina defeat her.

 Hall was later approached by John "Bradshaw" Layfield (JBL), a former WWE Champion who asked for help repairing his image after a loss to underdog Rey Mysterio.
 During this time, she was involved in her first feud on SmackDown!, against Stacy Keibler, with the two confronting each other many times until Hall cheated to defeat Keibler in Keibler's final match on Velocity, one of WWE's secondary television programs.
 As JBL's "Image Consultant", she had an important role in JBL's feud with The Boogeyman, which included The Boogeyman putting worms down her skirt and biting off her mole.
 She also successfully guided JBL to winning the United States Championship from Chris Benoit at WrestleMania 22 in April.

 That April, he fired her after Hall accidentally slammed a cage door on JBL's head during a steel cage match and put together a "second-rate" United States championship celebration.
-After being fired, she turned into a fan favorite and began a scripted rivalry with former client, Melina of MNM.
+After being fired, she turned into a fan favorite and began a rivalry with former client, Melina of MNM.
 She defeated her in a six-man tag team match along with Paul London and Brian Kendrick and in singles competition at Judgment Day in a controversial fashion.